Community forestry in Nepal: People

 One of the two main goals under the community forestry program in Nepal was to alleviate poverty as well as improve the general livelihoods of the Nepali people.
 Various forms of discrimination on the basis of caste, economic status, ethnicity, gender, age and vulnerability exist in Nepal.
 This program's key objective was to increase the participation and empower the socially-marginalized peoples, allowing decision-making abilities within the community.

 Due to the program's overall success, one fourth of national forests in Nepal are under the community management where 1.6 million households are included as community forest user groups.
 There are over 19,000 community forest user groups.

-Within the community forestry user groups there are rich, medium and poor households that participate in the forest resource management.
+Within the community forestry user groups there are wealthy, middle income, and low-income households that participate in the forest resource management.
 The contribution between the different socio-economic households and forest management is relatively equal.
 Resources within the forests such as fuelwood, timber, as well as fodder are used by the locals to generate income from sales.
 The program encouraged community development work that has had a direct effect on lower income households.
 Due to community development activities, they are able to generate daily incomes for the betterment of their livelihoods.

 However, there has been question regarding the incentives created to allow the involvement of socio-marginalized peoples within the community forestry program.
 Wealthy households have greater decision-making power when it comes to forest management and governance.
 This puts those who are of lower caste, women, and so on in a position of lower decision-making authority as well as participation within the program.
 Wealthier households have greater access to state administrators allowing them to dominate decision-making positions.
 Because they are able to set forest resource prices, this can reduce incentives for poorer households who cannot afford the high prices to participate.
 For the community forestry program to reach and maintain its goal of the improvement of the livelihoods of the Nepali people, creating incentives of disadvantaged groups is crucial to development.